-Tools required: 5 mm hex key
+Tools required: 6 mm or 8 mm hex key

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 De-energize all energized circuits (for example: electrical, pneumatic, and hydraulic). - 4.
 Disconnect the Lock and Unlock sensor connections. - 5.
 Disconnect all utilities (for example: electrical, pneumatic, and hydraulic).